Will Washington State's New 'Public Option' Plan Reduce Heath Care Costs?

 Under Cascade Care, the state will not subsidize or help cover the cost of premiums beyond federal subsidies that are already available on the exchange based on income levels.
 However, the new law requires the exchange to study the feasibility of offering state-level subsidies in the future.

-"We think initially the consumers that will be most interested in purchasing these plans will be those who don't qualify for subsidies and who are paying the full cost of healthcare out of their pocket," MacEwan said.
+"We think initially the consumers that will be most interested in purchasing these plans will be those who don't qualify for subsidies and who are paying the full cost of health care out of their pocket," MacEwan said.

 Washington isn't alone in pursuing a public or state-sponsored health insurance option.
 Last month, Colorado lawmakers approved legislation directing state agencies to develop a proposal for a public health coverage option.
 Other states, including Connecticut, are also considering public option legislation.